krakenjs/post-robot/README.md

 ## Secure Message Channel

-For security reasons, the recommendation is that you always explicitly specify the window and domain you want to listen to and send messages to.
+For security reasons, it is recommended that you always explicitly specify the window and domain you want to listen to and send messages to.
 This creates a secure message channel that only works between two windows on the specified domain:

 ```javascript